 Depending on whether you’re a child or parent, spring break can have totally different meanings.
 For those in school, spring break is a week of fun, sun and freedom.
 For parents, spring break means a break from the normal schedule while trying to keep children occupied for days on end.
 Looking for family-friendly things to do?
 Our suggestion is to pack up the car or hop on a flight and head to Houston, where we’ve got plenty of ways to keep your kids entertained and busy.
 From beaches to science camp and more, make your spring break special and full memories to last a lifetime.

 Xtreme Spring Break

 From Mar.
 9 – 17, take full advantage of the Children’s Museum of Houston’s Xtreme Spring Break in Houston for Kids.
-The event includes five Xtreme Zones that kids have access to with activities ranging from gravity-defying entertainment, special appearances and interactive experiments.
+The event includes five Xtreme Zones that kids have access to with activities ranging from gravity-defying entertainment, special appearances, and interactive experiments.
 The price for the event is $12 per day and includes an all-access pass to all five zones, plus activities change daily.
 In true educator fashion, the museum will be celebrating Pi Day, Mar.
 14, with their Pi Day Pi(e) Fight, which included in the Xtreme Spring Break package.
-This event is for ages eight and up, but the shaving cream-filled pies make for a true sensory experience in the name of math!
+This event is for ages eight and up, but the shaving cream-filled pies make for a truly sensory experience in the name of math!
 Don’t have time to spend the full day at the museum?
 Don’t worry; your child can pick specific events to participate in without paying for the entire day.